IMSterling/adversarial/alternativeREADME.md

 ```bash
 $ pip install -U -r requirements.txt
 ```

-- All the `code` required to get started
-- Images of what it should look like

 ## Training
 - Set the main logic command in the config.gin to 'train'